 Electroplating is the old standard.
 This involves immersing the faucet and the metal to be used as plating in an acid bath, then applying an electrical charge to both objects so metallic ions are drawn from the plating metal to the faucet.
 If the faucet is left in the solution longer, the plating is thicker.
 Thicker plating lasts longer.

-Physical Vapor Deposition (PVD).
-PVD is the latest space-age technology, rapidly replacing electroplating as the finish technology of choice.
+PVD is the latest space-age faucet finishing technology, rapidly replacing electroplating as the finish of choice.
 It involves vaporizing metallic atoms in a vacuum then depositing the atoms onto the faucet.
 Atoms are deposited in a very dense film, so the coating can be very thin — most are .05 microns or less — but still be very durable.
-PVD finishes are 23 times more resistant to wear than the old standard chrome electroplated finish.
+By some estimates, PVD finishes are 23 times more resistant to wear than the old standard chrome electroplated finish.

-The disadvantage of PVD is the cost.
-There is a very high initial investment for the equipment, and the process is relatively slow compared to electroplating, so it takes longer and costs more.
-So, expect to pay 20%-25% more for a PVD finish over electroplating.
+Another disadvantage of PVD is the cost.
+The initial investment for the equipment is very high, and the process is relatively slow compared to electroplating, so it takes longer and costs more.
+So, expect to pay more for a PVD finish over electroplating.
 For your money, however, you get a truly lifetime finish.
-(See a PVD machine in action here.)

 Much of the difference in price between a mid-range faucet such as

 and a premium faucet like

 is polishing.
 Most faucet finishes are not quite perfect when they emerge from the finishing process.
 They then have to be polished.
 In most mid-range faucets, the polishing is by machine.
 For high-end faucets to achieve their trade-mark lustrous finishes, meticulous and very skilled, time-consuming hand polishing is required.
 The time is worth it, however.
 The luster and depth of high-end finishes is un-matched, and a sure sign that the faucet is a high-end product.

 How to Buy a Faucet